DMontgomery40/Portfolio/Homelab/MCP EcoSystem.md

 ## Servers

 ### Current Config:
-> Note: This can change the hour lol
+> Note: This can change by the hour lol
 ```
 {
   "mcpServers": {